mukulbatra0/FullStackAssignment/sydney-events/README.md

 - MongoDB for data storage
 - Cheerio for web scraping
 - Node-cron for scheduling scraping jobs
+- Nodemailer for sending emails
+- JWT for authentication

 ## Prerequisites

 - Node.js (v14 or higher)
 - MongoDB instance (local or cloud)
+- SMTP server access for sending emails

 ## Installation